LukasLen/SecretSanta/README.md

   ```
 * Modify the "config.php" file to your needs - Important: Set database values and email credentials

-Now you can open up the Secret Santa application in your browser and login with these details:
+Now you can open up the Secret Santa application in your browser and log in with these details:
 Email: `admin@mail.com`
 Password: `admin`

-To login to the test users use:
+To log in to the test users use:
 Emails:
 ```
 samuel.serif@mail.com